kaisenlinux/manpages-dev/category/MKFS/mkfs.btrfs.md

            that this means only scanning, if the devices do not exist in the system, mount will fail anyway.
 This can happen on systems without initramfs/initrd and root partition created with RAID1/10/5/6 profiles.
 The mount action can happen before all block devices are discovered.
 The waiting is usually done on the initramfs/initrd systems.

-       As of kernel 4.14, RAID5/6 is still considered experimental and shouldn’t be employed for production use.
+       RAID5/6 has known problems and should not be used in production.

 FILESYSTEM FEATURES
        Features that can be enabled during creation time.
 See also btrfs(5) section FILESYSTEM FEATURES.